jiakuan/gwt-gradle-plugin/README.md

 ## Gradle 5.2+

-If you are using Gradle 5.2+, please use `gwt-gradle-plugin:1.0.8`, otherwise, please `gwt-gradle-plugin:1.0.6` for Gradle 4.+.
+If you are using Gradle 5.2+, please use `gwt-gradle-plugin:1.0.8`, which is compatible with Gradle 4.6+.

+For Gradle <=4.5, please use `gwt-gradle-plugin:1.0.6`.